 We’ve put in countless hours testing shorts through some of the most grueling workouts to find the best gym shorts for men.
-We put these shorts (and our testers) through a wide range of workouts, from weightlifting and powerlifting to running, gymnastics, and kettlebell workouts.
+We put these shorts (and our testers) through a wide range of activities, from weightlifting and powerlifting to running, gymnastics, and kettlebell workouts.

 Heck, we even jumped rope to see how these shorts held up.
 We looked at a variety of factors, including fit and feel, elasticity, durability, and moisture control.
 Style was also a factor because, hey, if you like how you look, you’ll perform better.
-Because science.

-Best Overall: Vuori Banks Short
+- Best Overall Gym Shorts: Vuori Banks Short

 - Excellent moisture control

 - Less technical than other shorts

 - Limited colorways